 Laboratories and hospitals utilize high-tech and precise equipment to analyze and diagnose patients.
 These high-throughput machines are very precise and require consistent care to maintain their accuracy.
 One element of care is consistent decontamination to prevent false readings caused by pathogens such as bacteria or viruses.

-With some products, this decontamination sequence can cause a lot of downtime, which means their analyzers aren’t running tests.
-This delays results and increases costs of testing.
+With some products, this decontamination sequence can cause a lot of downtime, precluding clinical analyzers and other machinery from running valuable tests.
+This will delay results and increase cost of testing.

 Related Case Study

 Field Trial: Decontamination of USP water purification systems and distribution loop

 USP Water System Distribution Loop